Building the economy through transport infrastructure

 The National transport survey published by Statistics SA in July 2017 showed that road passenger journeys increased by 3,2% and road freight grew by 9,2%.

-The Department of Transport and Public Works maintains and upgrades the Western Cape’s provincial road network and allocated R3,15 billion, the biggest share of the 2017/18 budget, for this purpose.
+The Department of Transport and Public Works maintains and upgrades the Western Cape’s provincial road network and allocates a big portion of the budget to road construction and maintenance projects.

 - Read more about how we're building better roads in the Western Cape.